secretnodes/hubble/README.md

     That will take a good long while depending on how long the chain you're syncing has been going for.
 1. Once it's done, you will want to install the crontab entries.
 You can either run `bin/bundle exec whenever --update-crontab` right now, or just deploy again and they'll get installed automatically.

+### Development
+1. Pull the repo into your local environment
+2. Make sure you have Ruby 2.5.1 and bundler 2.0 installed on your local machine.
+3. Run `bundle install` from the project root.
+4. Once all gems are installed properly, create the database by running `rake db:create` and `rake db:migrate`. `rake db:migrate` might fail the first time but it should succeed on subsequent tries.
+5. run `rails db:seed`.
+You should get an output with `Admin Created:` followed by a URL.
+You'll need this in the next step.
+6. run `rails s`.
+Go to the URL and create a password.
+7. That's it!
+Your development environment is now set up.

 ## How to Deploy